lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Computational approaches are, in some ways, an awkward fit with these aims.
 I simply don’t know any other way to ask or answer questions.
 I completely reject the aura of empiricist objectivity which quantitative and computational methods attempt to surround themselves with.
 I embrace the messiness and intimacy of modelling.

+#### DH sources ####

+Felski and Sedgwick

+Fischer-Starcke.
+Underwood?

+Hammond weirdly unhelpful

+### sensibility ###

+#### no one answer/arc for the period ####

+Each author and work will have its own take on what feeling is for, where it comes from, how it is best to be evoked or controlled or used — and hence there is no arching narrative

+But I can trace specific materials, like tears, ghosts, and nature

+### what to teach: convo with Jack copy ###

+From my conversations with Jakob: I have two thoughts which are in tension with each other:

+1, Whenever, in literary history, there is a "gap" in which "nothing is written" -- I tend to find that actually just as much was written as usual, but it is either not in the format we expect (e.g., theatrical rather than prose production) or it is, by contemporary standards, "bad."

+1A, Whenever, in literary history, works are dismissed as "bad" -- whether his means they are morally corrupting, or poorly crafted, or designed according to unliterary or unserious standards, or simply popular with the "wrong sorts" of people -- I immediately want to read those texts, to the exclusion of the "good" works which stand in contrast to them.

+2, I do believe, sentimentally, in the Power Of Literature, as a tool to shape and improve the self, to foster empathy, to... to be Morally Improving.
+Particularly in a pedagogical setting, particularly for young readers (particularly for myself as a young, marginalized person).

+2A, I don't think it can possibly be the case that **all works of literature** are equally well-adapted to the **use** of literature for self-creation.
+Some texts take more work than others.
+Especially, again, in a pedagogical setting, where it is important both to provide historical context and to nurture each student's individual reading of the text.
+So, maybe... if we want to use literature to expand students' worldviews, inculcate empathy, teach humanistic thinking... some texts... will be Good for that... and others will be Bad.

+I think the tension resolves for me, right now, in the conclusion that one must **study** everything, and **teach** only the most useful -- always keeping open a bridge by which a student may go from learner to researcher.

+Also -- many times the "bad" texts through Idea 1 above are, really, socially marginalized texts of various kinds, which are highly likely to be "good" through Idea 2.
+The knowledge that there is more than one kind of Literature (and thus more than one kind of Life) is, in itself, one of the things that I think reading can most powefully provide to readers.

+So, I am practically allergic to the mere thought of trying to identify Good and Bad texts -- by my own instincts I will then end up only wishing to spend time on my Bad ones -- but I do feel like there is space here to distinguish between the **multiple** uses of literature.
+If there are **many** lists of Good Books, does that address the fundamental problem at all???